codeneuro/neurofinder/README.md

 2. Fork this repository
 3. Create a branch
 4. Add a folder inside `neurofinder/submissions` with the structure described below
 5. Submit your branch as a pull request and wait for your algorithm to be validated and run!
-Jobs will be automatically run every few days on a dynamically-created Spark cluster, so be patient with your submissions.
-You will be notified of job status via comments on your pull request.

 Submission structure:
 ```